Evan ChambersProfessor of Composition

 He is a professor of composition at the University of Michigan School of Music, Theatre & Dance, and served as chair of the Department of Composition for a number of years.
 Chambers graduated with highest honors from the U-M, where he received a DMA and MM in composition.
 He also holds a BM in viola performance from Bowling Green State University, where he studied viola with Bernard Linden and was honored as an Accomplished Graduate in 2002.
 His composition teachers include William Albright, Leslie Bassett, Marilyn Shrude, and Nicholas Thorne; he also studied electronic music with George Wilson and Burton Beerman.

 His works have been released on recordings by Equilibrium, the Foundation Russolo-Pratella, Cambria, Centaur, Clarinet Classics, Albany Records, and Dorian Sono Luminus.
-His orchestral song-cycle The Old Burying Ground is available on Dorian Sono Luminous and on iTunes: for a complete list of works, sound samples or to order music online, click the hyperlink below.
+His orchestral song-cycle The Old Burying Ground is available on Dorian Sono Luminous and on iTunes.
+For a complete list of works, sound samples or to order music online, visit his website.